-The first step is to lay down the blanket on whichever flat surface you will use to pack these frames, and this will become the base of your packing process.
+The first step to pack a picture is to lay down the blanket on whichever flat surface you will use to pack these frames, and this will become the base of your packing process.
 You can do this on a dining table, beds, or even while sitting on the floor if you have carpets.
 Then you will need to grab that mirror box with your packing tape to close the bottom end shut.
 Mirror boxes are exceptional safety supplies that are longer and flatter than regular house removal boxes.
 Most supply stores sell them, so you should have no problem finding a few before moving.

 Your mirror box should be around 30% bigger than the frame you want to pack inside.
 If you have smaller picture frames, you can add more than one in each box after wrapping them separately.
 The next step is to place the frame glass-side down against your packing paper.
 Stretch a layer of it around to the back to cover the entire frame.
 This should make you feel like you are wrapping Christmas gifts for loved ones, so you should be a pro.